 - Store your most sentimental items higher than the floor level in your unit.
 Our experience of helping people with claims following storage unit fires has shown us that in the event of a fire units that aren’t immediately damaged by the actual fire can suffer flooding from the water used by the fire brigade.
 Most of this damage happens at floor level, so if you do choose to store sentimental items in a storage unit, raising these items above this height would help reduce the risk of water damage.

 Choosing a safe self-storage facility

 More generally speaking, vetting your storage facility should be an essential part of hiring a unit.
-Ideally, you will be able to view a facility in-person to make sure they have the appropriate security and safety features in place to keep your items safe and alert the relevant authorities as soon as possible in case of emergency.
+Ideally, you will be able to view a facility in person to make sure they have the appropriate security and safety features in place to keep your items safe and alert the relevant authorities as soon as possible in case of an emergency.

 Here are a few things to look for when viewing a self-storage facility:

 - Does the facility have fire alarms and smoke detectors located throughout the premises?

 - Is there CCTV?
 If so, how many cameras and where?